-- a. #2-6 (and #7 if applicable), signed and completed (required) - b.
-A Storyboard or a detailed description of activities (not required but highly recommended) - c.
-A Certificate of Insurance and a Letter of Endorsement listing the Bureau of Land Management as additionally insured (Required - see page two (2) for details)
+- a. #2-5 (and #6 if applicable), signed and completed (required) - b. a Storyboard or a detailed description of activities (not required but highly recommended) - c. a Certificate of Insurance and a Letter of Endorsement listing the Bureau of Land Management as additionally insured (Required - see page two (2) for details)

 Please read and complete the aforementioned forms.
 Any pages left unsigned or incomplete will halt the permit process and delay your permit.
 Please use the checklist above to verify you have prepared all the appropriate documents.
-Once the signed and fully complete application has been received, along with required insurance documents and payment, the IEFS will process you permit within 5-7 working days.
+Once the signed and fully complete application has been received, along with required insurance documents and payment, the IEFS will process you permit within 14-16 business days.
 It is important to list ALL props, vehicles, and equipment to be used, along with a detailed description of your activities and/or a storyboard.
 You must list all stunts, precision driving, pyrotechnics, explosive devices, airplanes, helicopters or drones used in your shoot.
-If you need to create dust for your shoot, the use of Fuller's Earth is allowed, but must be listed on the permit.